infobsmi/b33s/helm/minio/README.md

 helm install --name my-release --set persistence.size=1Ti minio/minio
 ```

-The above command deploys MinIO server with a 1Ti backing persistent volume.
+The above command deploys B33S server with a 1Ti backing persistent volume.

 Alternately, you can provide a YAML file that specifies parameter values while installing the chart.
 For example,